pwspen/nuggetbench/core/README.md

+Note that you are probably viewing this repo as a subtree, [source lives here](https://github.com/pwspen/imgbench-core)

 Common backend for image + text in, text-out benchmarks.
 Includes benchmarking script using InspectAI and markdown table generation for result visualization.

 Example use if properly named images are already in "images" folder: